tefkah/thesis-writing/Literature Notes/Dougherty (2020) - The Non-Ideal Theory of the AharonovBohm Effect.md

 noter_page: ""
 ---

-# Dougherty (2020) - The Non-Ideal Theory of the AharonovBohm Effect

 # Summary

 Responds to [@Earman2019] and [@Shech2015b;@Shech2018]   Says that they claim that the _topological_ interpretation of the AB effect is unsatisfactory, and defends it, based on three main points: